razeevascx/terabox_bot/README.md

 ### Notes:
 - Make sure to replace `"token"` in the `.env` file section with your actual Telegram bot token.
 - If you are using Docker, set your API key in the Docker Compose file at line 7.
+- Make sure to change the volume in the docker compose

 If you need any further changes or have more content to include, just let me know!